Updated on 14 November 2017

 Breakfast at The Landmark London

-The hotel is known for its breakfast and it certainly didn’t disappoint.
+The Landmark hotel buffet is well known as being one of the best in London and it certainly didn’t disappoint.
 The array of buffet dishes is impressive.
 There are baked goods, fresh fruit and vegetables, meats, smoked fish, and cereals as well as a variety of hot breakfast items.
 I ordered healthy crushed avocado with poached eggs on toasted sourdough and Paul enjoyed the full English, with maple-cured back bacon and Cumberland sausages.

 The Landmark London Spa and Health club boasts a 15 metre chlorine free swimming pool, quite unusual for central London.
-It is due to be redecorated at the end of August although it already has steam rooms, a sanarium, which is less intense than a sauna, monsoon showers and a sizeable gym with the latest equipment.
+The Landmark spa has been recently renovated and has steam rooms, a sanarium, which is less intense than a sauna, monsoon showers and a sizeable gym with the latest equipment.

 Paul made good use of the running machine, sauna and steam room whilst I enjoyed a spa treatment.
 The spa offers some top-notch treatments including the Black Diamond facial that I was lucky to experience.